arommers/CPP_Modules/08/README.md

 </div>

-## Module 08
-Templated Containers, Iterators & Algorithms
+## Module 08: Templated Containers, Iterators & Algorithms

 In this module, we dive into the fundamentals of standard containers and iterators, familiarizing ourselves with their fundamental concepts and functionalities.
-Additionally, we explore the versatile capabilities offered by the algorithm library, learning how to leverage its tools to manage data effectively.
+Additionally, we explore the capabilities and functions offered by the algorithm library, learning how to leverage its tools to manage data effectively.

-This trio of exercises, offers us a solid foundation in using standard containers, iterators, and the algorithm library.
+This trio of exercises, lays a solid foundation for using standard containers, iterators, and the algorithm library.

 | Exercise                                       | Concepts                       |
 | -----------------------------------------------| ------------------------------- |